shwina/shwina.github.io/_posts/2020-08-13-cython-testing.md

 cdef vector[int] primes(unsigned int nb_primes)
 ```

-How can we write tests for the `primes` function
+How can we write tests for `primes`
 in a way that they are automatically discovered and run
 by a test runner such as `pytest`?